All Aboard Flight 828: Manifest Has Been Renewed For Season 3

-Manifest really upped the ante this season, and we're eager for more.
-During the season two finale on Monday night, the show changed all the rules as Zeke mysteriously comes back to life after freezing to death and seemingly escapes his death date.
-Of course, one of the most shocking moments of the episode was when a piece of the Flight 828 plane was found in the ocean in Cuba.
+During the season two finale, the show changes all the rules as Zeke mysteriously comes back to life after freezing to death and seemingly escapes his death date.
+Of course, one of the most shocking moments of the episode is when a piece of the Flight 828 plane was found in the ocean in Cuba.
 If Ben, Michaela, and Cal made it safely home, why is part of their plane halfway across the world?
-Well, it seems like we'll have to wait a while for answers since the show hasn't been renewed for season three yet.

-Although NBC hasn't made an official announcement about the show, the creators already have a few ideas about what's to come.
-In fact, Jeff Rake previously revealed that he already has six seasons planned out.
-During an interview with TVLine, Rake teased that the season two finale cliffhanger and what really happened to the passengers on Flight 828 would be explored even further if they get another season.
+Back in April, the show's creators teased potential plot points for season three during an interview with TVLine.
+According to Jeff Rake, the season two finale cliffhanger and what really happened to the passengers on Flight 828 would be explored even further in season three.
 "That's going to be a season-long, science-based, science meets mythology investigation," he said.
 "For those who have been feeling that the episodes have become a little science-light or investigation-light, they have a lot of good material coming down the pike."